gabyse1/enumerable/README.md

 # Enumerable
-> This program implements the all?, any?, and filter methods that have the same funcionality as methods in Ruby Enumerable model.
+> This program implements the all?, any?, and filter methods that have the same funcionality as methods in Ruby Enumerable module.

 ## Built With